mocateaja/ethernity_snap_server/README.md

 ## Note!

 This is still on development and so much change in here because the main app and this README.md is not always show or announce the new feature in here!

+## Announcment

+Finnaly this REST API has been deployed!